songololo/aiovectortiler/docs/config.md

 #### SRID - *optional*

-The SRID system for the tile system.
+The global SRID system for the tile system.
 This should ordinarily be 3857.

     SRID: 3857